nordeim/Account-Bookkeeping/project_codebase_files_set-6.md

         if not bank_account:
             return Result.failure([f"Bank Account with ID {bank_account_id} not found."])

-        # Future check: if current_balance is non-zero, or has unreconciled transactions, warn or prevent deactivation.
-        # For now, simple toggle.
         if bank_account.current_balance != Decimal(0) and bank_account.is_active:
             self.logger.warning(f"Deactivating bank account ID {bank_account_id} ('{bank_account.account_name}') which has a non-zero balance of {bank_account.current_balance}.")
-            # Not returning failure, just logging.
-UI might want to confirm.

         bank_account.is_active = not bank_account.is_active
         bank_account.updated_by_user_id = user_id